Automation Rules

 • etc

-1. Once-in-a-lifetime option - when enabled the rule will be executed only once for a specific user
+1. Once-in-a-lifetime option - when enabled, the rule will be executed only once for a specific user

 2. Activity Period - when the automation rule will be executed.
-You can restrict the rule to run only during a specific date range and include only specific days of the week.
+You can restrict the automation rule to run only during a specific date range and include only specific days of the week.

 • Starting from a specific time but without an end date

-• Setting a specific date period
+• Setting a particular period of date

 • Leaving both fields empty, so it will run until explicitly stopped

-1. Activity type - what will be the action towards the player - give points, give bonus, give mission, start a campaign, etc.
+1. Activity type - what will be the action towards the player - give points, give bonus, give a mission, start a campaign, etc.

 In addition, the Qualification trigger has 2 more options: